belangeo/cecilia5/doc-en/source/src/configuration/midi-osc.rst

 for the minimum and maximum values.

-To link a parameter to a MIDI controller with the MIDI learn function, **Right-Click** on the parameter label you want to control and move the knob or slider of the MIDI controller to enable the connection.
+To link a parameter to a MIDI controller with the MIDI learn function, **Right-Click** on the parameter label (or on the knob in Post-Processing section) you want to control and move the knob or slider of the MIDI controller to enable the connection.
 Then, the controller number should be written in the slider of Cecilia5's graphical interface.
 To disable the connection, hold **Shift** and **Right-Click** on the parameter label.

 .. image:: /images/midiLearn.png
    :align: center